Nate1939/bcp_sbx_bosh/README.md

 Please see our [Deletion](docs/deletion.md) page on how to delete the BCP.

+## Target an existing director

+To get started working with a director in this platform, see our [Setup](docs/setup.md) page.

 ## Backup & Recovery

 Please see our [BBR](docs/bbr.md) page.